 UGC recommends that this course need to be scheduled only for full terms (not in mini-terms).

 UGC recommends class size with low students to faculty ratio.

+A thought on this: Programming I (COP2210) is a co-req for this course, not a pre-req.
+The students need only have some college-level programming course (meaning even COP1000, which uses “graphics and animation in a media programming environment”, can count).
+I sincerely question if that is enough.
+If we make Programming I a pre-req students will enter with more experience thinking *algorithmically*.
+Additionally as far as I can tell, the length of the flowchart would not be increased by this change.
+I would support it.

 COT 3541: Students suggested that more videos be used to explain the course material, to have more time on Prolog, to have a better textbook, and to have more examples.
 One comment of the online offering was to change discussion posts to classwork.